kommitters/kadena.ex/README.md

 # Kadena.ex

-**Kadena.ex** is an Open-Source library for Elixir that allows developers to interact with Kadena and its Chainweb.
+**Kadena.ex** is an Open-Source library for Elixir that allows developers to interact with Kadena, Chainweb, and PACT.

-## What can I do with Kadena.ex?
+## What can you do with Kadena.ex?

 * Construct commands for transactions.
 * Implement cryptography required by the network.
 * Interact with public network endpoints:
     - listen, local, poll, send, spv, cut.
 * Send, test and update smart contracts on the network.